opensafely/COMPARES-vaccines/README.md

 This will appear on [the job server page for the ECHO project](https://jobs.opensafely.org/echo-evaluation-of-covid-19-vaccine-histories-using-opensafely/) when it is ready to be run for the first time.

+## Outputs

+Draft version 0.1 of the protocol is available as a [PDF file](./assets/COMPARES-vaccines-protocol-draft-v0.1.pdf)

+A poster describing the protocol, presented at [ISCB46](https://iscb2025.info/), is available as a [PDF file](./assets/COMPARES-vaccines-poster-ISCB46.pdf)